Exploring a Maze

 return $ current : pathFromNbr

-to find all paths we can find from start
+We use search start to find all paths we can find from start to end.
+To

-extract the first path in this list, we use head
+extract the first path in this list, we use head.

-Given the current position current
+Given the current position current, search current finds a path from

-.
+current to end.
 This is the exact translation of our description above: If

-, then there is exactly one path from current
+current == end, then there is exactly one path from current to end, and

-this path.
+this path contains only current.
+We return this path.
 Note that there are

 two lists involved here: A path is a list of positions.
 Here, this path

-contains only the position current
+contains only the position current, it is the list [current].
+However,

-should return the list containing this path.
+search current should return the list containing this path.

-works with lists of lists of maze positions where the inner lists
+of findPath works with lists of lists of maze positions where the inner lists

 are simply used to represent paths, and the outer lists are used to represent